-As I'm sure you know, a form is made up of fields.
+As we're sure you know, a form is made up of fields.
 Gravity Forms has loads of fields by default, and you can actually create your own fields.
-I try to make sure that every field is supported, and most fields should not be a problem.
+We try to make sure that every field is supported, and most fields should not be a problem.
 Even when it is a custom field.

-However, not all are equal, so everybody has his/her own wishes as to the output.
-That's why I've included a bunch of hooks.
+However, not all are equal, so everybody has their own wishes as to the output.
+That's why we've included a bunch of hooks.
 Only use these if you know what you are doing, remember:

 With great power, comes great responsibility